 You can read more about foxing in our article How to treat foxing in a watercolour

-If the supportive materials used on an artwork, such as the backing or mount board, are acidic, damage will present itself through yellowed discolouration and staining.
-The acid leaches through from the back of the artwork, where it has had most contact with the acidic materials, to the front.
+If the supportive materials used on artwork, such as the backing or mount board, are acidic, damage will present itself through yellowed discolouration and staining.
+The acid leaches through from the back of the artwork, where it has had the most contact with the acidic materials, to the front.

 In such instances, cleaning the artwork to remove the pollutants is key, and all inappropriate materials should be replaced with museum-grade conservation materials.

 Unframed works on paper are particularly susceptible to damage due to being unprotected.
 The fragility of the thin paper can easily be torn if knocked or dropped.
-If an artwork has been rolled up or folded for some time, perhaps if it is a map or certificate, its structure is weakened and it becomes most fragile along the crease lines.
+If artwork has been rolled up or folded for some time, perhaps if it is a map or certificate, its structure is weakened and it becomes most fragile along the crease lines.
 This can therefore often lead to tears.

 Any tears and missing areas in works on paper can be repaired by using liquid paper pulp or by being lined with Japanese tissue.
 The fragility of the materials involved makes this a delicate and careful task.
-Once done an artwork will be well strengthened – particularly if lining was required to stabilise the most delicate artworks.
+Once done an artwork will be well strengthened – particularly if the lining was required to stabilise the most delicate artworks.

 If you have a watercolour or work on paper and would like our advice for restoration, please contact us for our no-obligation advice.